 You can also avoid unwanted audio feedback or interference by placing the microphone in its best position.

 These steps will help you place your microphone most effectively.

 - Your headset should be placed on your head.
 Make sure you find the most comfortable place for your headset.

 - Make sure that you are facing the mic’s front.

 - Place the headphone mic at the edge of your mouth by bending it.
-You should allow at least 1 inch between your microphone and the side of your mouth.
+You should allow at least 1 inch between your microphone and the your mouth side.